adiastra/divoom-gaming-gate/README.md

 ## How to install and run

 You can install the application using pip/pipx/pip3 or any other python manager that communicates to PyPi.
+It will take osme time to launch on first launch (pycache is bein generated), but after that it will launch normally.

 ```
 pip install divoom-gaming-gate